norswap/nanoeth/src/com/norswap/nanoeth/trees/patricia/README.md

 [ETH] protocol, you can verify that the answer is correct by checking that the node conforms to the constraints of the Merkle tree.
 This is also how stateless clients use Merkle proofs: as a means to check the nodes they request from the network, which they never actually insert into a full tree.

+Merkle proofs can also be used to prove receipts (& hence logs) belong to the Merkle tree whose root is stored in a block.

 [snap sync]: /src/network/sync/README.md
 [LES]: https://github.com/ethereum/devp2p/blob/master/caps/les.md